 SOUTH AFRICA

-South Africa is a middle-income emerging market with an abundant supply of natural resources; well-developed financial, legal, communications, energy, and transportation sectors; and a stock exchange that is Africa’s largest and among the top 20 in the world.
+South Africa is a middle-income emerging market with an abundant supply of natural resources; well-developed financial, legal, communications, energy, and transport sectors; and a stock exchange that is Africa’s largest and among the top 20 in the world.
 The country has a large agricultural and food/beverage processing sector, an advanced aerospace and defense industry, and strong manufacturing capacity.
-Trade is important to South Africa’s economy, and the country serves as a gateway to much of the rest of sub-Saharan Africa; the value of exports and imports taken together equals 63% of GDP.
+Trade is important to South Africa’s economy and the country serves as a gateway to much of the rest of sub-Saharan Africa; the value of exports and imports taken together equals 63% of GDP.

 image with charts and numbers related to Wisconsin's import and export activity with South Africa